EmilienBois/Advent_Of_Code2023/README.md

 DAY 6 :
 Still on GO language.
 I found today's enigma very easy.
 Though, I tried directly to optimize it by resolving every time the second degree equation, and not iterate at all on the file.
 It made me loose a lot of time.
 Although, I'm still trying to understand how to test better.

+DAY 7 :
+Go Language
+At first, I thought today would be easy.
+However, even if it worked on the inputtest, I don't know why It doesn't work on my input.
+I abandon for now, but I will come back later.

+DAY 8 :
+Not tried

+DAY 9 :
+I'm very proud of today.
+I've done it in half an hour, bu using a very powerful iterative function.
+So my program stands in less than 100 lines.
+It feels really good to finally succeed a day.